Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 3. Incline Bench Cable Rear Delt fly

-This exercise targets such small muscles, that’s why it is usually performed with lightweight for high reps, such as 10-15 reps per set or more.
+This exercise targets such small muscles, so it is usually performed with lightweight weights for high reps, such as 10-15 reps per set or more.

-The incline bench takes away the potential of using momentum and makes the movement more challenging.
+The incline bench removes the potential of using momentum and makes the movement more challenging.

 Incline Bench Cable Rear Delt fly